-To determine the overall expected rate of return on plan assets the group considered the current level of expected returns on risk free investments (primarily Government bonds), the historical level of the risk premium associated with the other asset classes in which the assets are invested and the expectations for future returns of each asset class in the plan.
+To determine the overall expected rate of return on plan assets the company considered the current level of expected returns on risk free investments (primarily Government bonds), the historical level of the risk premium associated with the other asset classes in which the assets are invested and the expectations for future returns of each asset class in the plan.
 The expected return for each asset class was then weighted, based on the asset allocation in the plan to develop the assumption for the expected rate of return on plan assets.
 The actual return on plan assets is as follows:

-£'000 £'000
+2023 £'000 2022 £'000

 Actual (loss) / return on plan assets (96,163) 7,483

-Principal actuarial assumptions at the balance sheet date (expressed as weighte d averages) are:
+Principal actuarial assumptions at the balance sheet date (expressed as weighted aver ages) are:

 2023 2022

 Discount rate 4.9% 2.8%

-Future salary increases n/a
+Future salary increases n/a 5.1%

-Inflation (CPI) 2.9%
+Inflation (CPI) 2.9% 3.1%

-Inflation (RPI) 3.3%
+Inflation (RPI) 3.3% 3.7%

 Life expectancy on retirement

-Inflation (RPI)

-· · · · · · · · · · · · · · · · · · · - member aged 65 (retiring today) male 21.1 years 21.4 years - member aged 65 (retiring today) female 23.3 years 23.4 years - member aged 45 (retiring in 20 years) male 22.4 years 23.6 years - member aged 45 (retiring in 20 years) female 25.5 years 25.7 years
+- member aged 65 (retiring today) male 21.1 years 21.4 years

+- member aged 65 (retiring today) female 23.3 years 23.4 years

+- member aged 45 (retiring in 20 years) male 22.4 years 23.6 years

+- member aged 45 (retiring in 20 years) female 25.5 years 25.7 years

-At the balance sheet date, the group were in two "asset backed contribution" arrangements with its defined benefit pension scheme whereby the NGN Pension Funding Limited Partnership was funded to acquire a £70m loan note and the Northern Gas Networks ABC2 Pension Funding Limited Partnership was funded to acquire a £14m loan.
+At the balance sheet date, the company was in two "asset backed contribution" arrangements with its defined benefit pension scheme whereby the NGN Pension Funding Limited Partnership was funded to acquire a £70m loan note and the Northern Gas Networks ABC2 Pension Funding Limited Partnership was funded to acquire a £14m loan.
 The partnership members of both arrangements were Northern Gas Networks Limited, Northern Gas Networks Operations Limited, the defined benefit pension scheme and the Northern Gas Networks General Partner Limited.
+Contributions to the pension scheme of £17.8m (2022 - £6.4m) were made in the year.
+In April 2023 the company funded the buy-in of the majority of the remaining pension liabilities and terminated the two asset backed contribution schemes that were in place at the balance sheet date.

-20 Pension arrangements (continued)
+19 Pension arrangements (continued)